le0kar0ub1/RVM/src/mem/README.md

 `src/mem`
 =========

-Here is handled all the memory artefact.
+Here is handled all the memory artefacts.

 | Component  | Description                                         |
 |------------|-----------------------------------------------------|